mosip/release-script/release/README.md

     eg: release-1.2.0
     ```
 1. After the release-branch is created from release-candidate branch make sure all the changes are merged to develop branch also.
-1. Execute the `release_changes` mannual github action from release branch for release preparation.
+1. Execute the `Release/pre-Release Preparation` GitHub Action from **release-script** repository.
+1. while running manual workflow it will ask for workflow inputs as below
+   * Branch: It should be release-1.2.0.1 from **release-script** repository.
+   * Repo URL ( EX. mosip/< repo name > ): Name of the owner of the repository and repository name.
+   * Repo Branch: It should be release-branch.
+   * tag to update: Release tag should be provided.
+   * tag to be replaced: It should be SNAPSHOT version from release-branch pom.xml file.
+   * base branch for PR: It should be release-branch.
+   * Next click on `run workflow`.
 1. Review and merge the pull request created by release bot from release-branch.
 While reviewing keep note of the below mentioned points:
     * It should contain the latest POM version changes throughout all the POM's.
     * Change in artifacts publish URL from `OSSRH_SNAPSHOT_URL` to `RELEASE_URL`.
     * It should remove the `-DskipTests` references from all the triggers so that tests are not skipped while building and release and analysis.
     * If PR contains changes in Dockerfile for changing `libs-snapshot-local` reference to `libs-release-local`.
         * If this instance is found in the Dockerfile, update the same to `artifactory-ref-impl` repo owner so that it can be handled in the artifactory docker image as well
-1. Once PR is merged, wait for the sucessfull completion of actions.
-If not sucessfull resolve the issue and make it sucessfull.
+1. Once PR is merged, wait for the sucessful completion of actions.
+If not sucessful resolve the issue and make it sucessful.
 1. After successful action run, go to Nexus Repository Manager and release the artifacts to maven central as per [nexus_staging_guide](nexus/nexux-staging.md).
-1. After successfull release of artifacts to Maven Central for all the repositories move the docker images from  `mosipdev` organisation created as part of release to `mosipid` organisation using [push scripts guide](vidivi/README.md)
+1. After successful release of artifacts to Maven Central for all the repositories move the docker images from  `mosipdev` organisation created as part of release to `mosipid` organisation using [push scripts guide](vidivi/README.md)
 1. After the imges are moved to `mosipid` initiate [signing](Signing/README.md) of all the docker images.
 1. Update the `master` branch of all the Modular repositories as per [master update strategy](strategies/master-updates.md).
 1. Tag all the repos release branch.